 Quick Answer

 Is It Safe To Walk On A Sprained Ankle? relates to foot/ankle injury — typically caused by trauma or twist.
 Most patients improve in 4-8 weeks with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

 ✅ Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist · Last updated April 6, 2026